singularhum/dealsFeedCanada/README.md

 ## Feeds

 These are the main feeds the bot uses to look for deals and are located under the All Deals and Hot Deals categories of the server.
+The channels under All Deals will contain every deal from the source while the Hot Deals channels will only show deals that have reached a minimum score in a given time frame.

 | Name | Description | Refresh Rate | Hot Deals | Source |
 | --- | --- | --- | --- | --- |